dbdq/neurodecode/README.md

 # Introduction

-Neurodecode provides a real-time brain signal decoding framework.
+Neurodecode provides a real-time brain signal decoding framework with a modular software design.
 The decoding performance was recognised at [Microsoft Brain Signal Decoding competition](https://github.com/dbdq/microsoft_decoding) with the <i>First Prize Award</i> (2016) for high decoding accuracy (2nd out of 1863 algorithms).
-It has been applied on a couple of online decoding projects with various electrode types including EEG, ECoG and DBS, and on several acquisition systems including AntNeuro eego, g.tec gUSBamp, BioSemi ActiveTwo, BrainProducts actiCHamp and Wearable Sensing.
-With modular software design, the decoding runs at approximately 15 classifications per second(cps) on a 4th-gen i7 laptop with 64-channel setup at 512 Hz sampling rate.
+It has been applied on a couple of online decoding projects with various electrode types including EEG, ECoG, DBS, and microelectrode arrays, and on several acquisition systems including AntNeuro eego, g.tec gUSBamp, BioSemi ActiveTwo, BrainProducts actiCHamp and Wearable Sensing.
+The decoding runs at approximately 15 classifications per second(cps) on a 4th-gen i7 laptop with 64-channel setup at 512 Hz sampling rate.
 High-speed decoding up to 200 cps was achieved using process-interleaving technique on 8 cores.
 It has been tested on both Linux and Windows using Python 3.7.

 The underlying data communication is based on Lab Streaming Layer (LSL) which provides sub-millisecond time synchronization accuracy.
 Any signal acquisition system supported by native LSL or OpenVibe is also supported by Neurodecode.
 Since the data communication is based on TCP, signals can be also transmitted wirelessly.
 For more information about LSL, please visit:
 [https://github.com/sccn/labstreaminglayer](https://github.com/sccn/labstreaminglayer)